21Joakim/Jockie-Utils/README.md

 }
 ```

-To register it for method based commands you need to first create a **IMethodCommandFactory** which is used to create the **MethodCommand** instances, like this
+To register it for method based commands you need to first create a **IMethodCommandFactory** which is used to create the **IMethodCommand** instances, like this
 ```Java
 public class ExtendedCommandFactory implements IMethodCommandFactory<ExtendedCommand> {